 Three Genoese brothers settled on the Rock in search of a better life no doubt.
 Gibraltar was a military garrison bursting at the seams and shipping coming in and out of the Mediterranean meant replenishment of food supplies and other goods were in constant demand at this first or last port at the western end of the Med.

 Whilst two of the brothers competed for business in Main Street premises, James Sanguinetti was a cabinet maker and worked from Horse Barrack Lane (formerly Sir Joshua Hassan’s law chambers), moving to Library Street and then to its present home in Main Street.
 Granddad James’ business also built coffins for the Ministry of Defence (MOD) on the Rock, as well as for the local population, which included pauper’s funerals paid for by the local authorities.
+It is nest to read this post here for more details on funerals.

 Knowledge and gut feeling play an important part in this business.